History of Toddington services

 Unlike the other operators who at the time focused on impressing the higher-class customers, Granada wanted to achieve its task with as much simplicity as possible.
 They wanted everyone to be interested in its facilities, meaning some found it tacky and distasteful.
 They wanted to sell souvenirs and leather goods, and considered adding a car wash.

-The transport café sold a mug of tea for 1s (approximately 88p in 2017), and steak and kidney pie for 3s (£2.64).
+The transport café sold a mug of tea for 1s (around £1 in 2025), and steak and kidney pie for 3s (around £3).
 They brought in an ice cream kiosk to help with sales.
+A rolling Paternoster-style lift was used to access the upper floor.
+The main cafeteria was open 24 hours, and had a series of main meals, plus salads, breakfast, cold buffet, beverages, sundries, sweets, cakes and pastries.

 Initial Disappointment